How Much Does Ceiling Repair Cost?

 If an electrician determines that only some of your wiring must be replaced, such as new light fixture wiring, the cost will be significantly lower than rewiring your entire house.

 Light fixture installation typically costs between £30 and £340, while a electric socket installation costs between £30 and £180.
-Smoke detectors, CO2 detectors, and natural gas detectors are often priced between £30 and £120, while fire, burglar, and heat alarms are typically priced between £60 and £240.

-Tradesmen Costs for a Ceiling Repair
+Tradesmen Cost to Repair a Ceiling

 A plasterer or a labourer will normally be required to repair or replace a ceiling.
 A plasterer will often charge between £150 and £200 per day, while a labourer will typically charge between £80 and £100 per day.